Colegio Centro América: Modern period

 The move increased the number of students.
 Instead of boarding there were day students.
 Unlike the more conservative Grenadian society, students were more modern.
 In 1975 Amando Lopez was head of the college; he would later become one of the Jesuit martyrs of El Salvador.
-The triumph of the Sandinista Revolution of 1979 also brought a moment of change and crisis for college.
+The triumph of the Sandinista Revolution of 1979 also brought a moment of change and crisis for the college.
 Changes included: compulsory military service, during which many students died; student participation in coffee harvesting and in the national literacy crusade; many parents withdrew their children from school because they did not agree with the new policies.
 Then in 1984 the college opted for co-education, with all the changes this entailed.
 One new emphasis goes back to Jesuit Father General Pedro Arrupe's call that Jesuits form men and women for others.
 Colegio Centro America hosts immersion experiences for students from Jesuit high schools in the United States.